RahilaH/RahilaH/README.md

 - 🌱 I’m currently learning engineering
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me
-- 😄 Pronouns: no
+- 😄 Pronouns:
-- ⚡ Fun fact: im a good singer
+- ⚡ Fun fact:

 <!---
 RahilaH/RahilaH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.